kodecocodes/swift-algorithm-club/Queue/README.markdown

 This is simply matter of copying memory from one place to another, a constant-time operation.

 Of course, there are only a limited number of such unused spots at the end of the array.
 When the last `xxx` gets used and you want to add another item, the array needs to resize to make more room.

 Resizing includes allocating new memory and copying all the existing data over to the new array.
-This is an **O(n)** process, so relatively slow.
+This is an **O(n)** process, so it's relatively slow.
 But since it happens only every so often, the time for appending a new element to the end of the array is still **O(1)** on average, or **O(1)** "amortized".

 The story for dequeueing is slightly different.
 To dequeue we remove the element from the *beginning* of the array, not the end.
 This is always an **O(n)** operation because it requires all remaining array elements to be shifted in memory.